Are HSAs the New IRAs?

 Health Savings Accounts (HSAs) are a highly effective tax-advantaged strategy for medical expenses in retirement.

-1 Defined as those with a minimum annual deductible of $1,400 for individuals and $2,800 for families.
+1 Defined as those with a minimum annual deductible of $1,400 for individuals and $2,800 for families and maximum out of pocket amounts of $7,050 for individuals and $14,100 for families.
 Enrollees can’t be enrolled in Medicare, claimed as a dependent on someone else’s tax return or covered by another health plan without a high deductible.

 3 State taxes may vary.